Online Learning: A Modern Introduction Using Convex Optimization: Subgradients are not Informative

 \section{Subgradients are not Informative}

-You know that in online learning we receive a sequence of loss functions and we have to output a vector before observing the loss function on which we will be evaluated.
+We have seen that in online learning, we receive a sequence of loss functions, and we have to output a vector before observing the loss function on which we will be evaluated.
 However, we can gain a lot of intuition if we consider the easy case that the sequence of loss functions is always a fixed function, i.e., $\ell_t(\bx)=\ell(\bx)$.
-If our hypothetical online algorithm does not work in this situation, for sure it won't work on the more general case.
+If our hypothetical online algorithm does not work in this situation, then it will not work on the more general case.

-That said, we proved that the convergence of Online Subgradient Descent (OSD) depends on the following key property of the subgradients:
+Hence, considering the case of fixed loss functions, let's take a look at the key step in the proof of the upper bound to the regret for \ac{OSD} in Lemma~\ref{lemma:sd_one_step}.
+We used the following property of the subgradients:

-In words, to minimize the left hand side of this equation, it is enough to minimize the right hand side, that is nothing else than the instantaneous linear regret on the linear function $\langle \bg_t, \cdot\rangle$.
-This is the only reason why OSD works!
-However, I am sure you heard a million of times the (wrong) intuition that gradient points towards the minimum, and you might be tempted to think that the same (even more wrong) intuition holds for subgradients.
-Indeed, I am sure that even if we proved the regret guarantee based on \eqref{eq:subgradient}, in the back of your mind you keep thinking ``yeah, sure, it works because the subgradient tells me where to go to minimize the function''.
-Typically this idea is so strong that I have to present explicit counterexamples to fully convince a person.
+In words, to minimize the l.h.s. of this equation, it is enough to minimize the r.h.s., that is nothing else than the instantaneous linear regret on the linear function $\langle \bg_t, \cdot\rangle$.
+This is the only reason why \ac{OSD} works!
+However, I am sure you have heard a million times the (wrong) intuition that gradient points towards the minimum, and you might be tempted to think that the same (even more wrong) intuition holds for subgradients.
+Indeed, I am sure that even if we proved the regret guarantee based on \eqref{eq:subgradient}, in the back of your mind, you keep thinking ``yeah, sure, it works because the subgradient tells me where to go to minimize the function''.
+Typically, this idea is so strong that I have to present explicit counterexamples to fully convince a person.

 So, take a look at the following examples that illustrate the fact that a subgradient does not always point in a direction where the function decreases.